 "Guys, can't you see?!
 David!
 That is not Sarah, it is just a pile of rocks..."
 They both ignored me and so I turned back to the hospital ward and stepped forward.
 There was a flash of light as I entered and I felt afloat on the very air in the room.
 There was a sort of suction coming from my body on the bed and I was irresistibly drawn towards it and then back into it.
 Having entered I was just lying there.
 It took a moment as if I was slipping into a suit of some sort.
 I tried moving my hands and they worked, then a leg, and then I opened my eyes.

 My wife Susie was smiling down at me and there were tears in her eyes.
 She held my hand gently like I would break if she gripped it too hard.
-I wondered how badly injured I was but there was only love in Sarah's eyes and I realized it did not matter compared to that.
+I wondered how badly injured I was but there was only love in Susie's eyes and I realized it did not matter compared to that.
 What mattered most was that I was back with her.

 "Welcome back Mark," she said.
 We were interrupted by a cacophony of beeps and alarms behind her.
 We turned to look over at David and the Captain.
 The machines by their beds were the source of the noise and the graphs on the console screens were all flatlining.
 Nurses and doctors rushed into the room with concerned looks in their eyes, their faces obscured by those blue surgical masks.
-While Sarah was still watching them I turned back towards the door through which I had entered, realizing my friends had not made it back yet into the ward.
+While Susie was still watching them I turned back towards the door through which I had entered, realizing my friends had not made it back yet into the ward.
 They were still trapped in the darkness behind the door.
 I looked for the door but it was not there.

 "Oh no." My friends were not going to make it.
 Despite the joy of seeing my wife again, I dreaded whatever fate had befallen my comrades in arms, behind the door.